Levern Tart: New York Nets

 The New York Nets obtained Tart in between the 1968–1969 and 1969–1970 seasons.
 Tart played the entire 1969–1970 season with the Nets and played in that season's ABA All Star game.
 During the season Tart averaged 24.1 points (third best in the ABA that season) and was the Nets' top scorer.
 Tart's 3.4 assists per game were tenth best in the league.
 In large part due to Tart's outstanding play the Nets went to their first ever full ABA playoff series, which they lost in seven games to the Kentucky Colonels.
 Tart also played a portion of the 1970–1971 season with the Nets until being traded again.

+On 17 April 1970 he scored 46 points in his first playoff match, an all time record for most points scored in a playoff debut in the history of ABA and NBA that lasts after 53 years until today.

 Texas Chaparrals

-The Texas Chaparrals obtained Tart and Ed Johnson from the New York Nets on January 6, 1971 in exchange for Manny Leaks.
+The Texas Chaparrals obtained Tart and Ed Johnson from the New York Nets on January 6, 1971, in exchange for Manny Leaks.
 Tart finished his professional basketball career with the Chaparrals.

 For the entirety of his career in the ABA Tart scored 5,316 points in 274 games, averaging 19.4 points per game (24.3 in the playoffs) along with 5.0 rebounds (4.8 in the playoffs).

 Career after basketball

 Tart devoted much of his career after basketball to community service.
 He became the site manager for a Long Island, New York senior care center, and worked at night as the recreation coordinator at the Nassau County Juvenile Detention Center.

-Tart died at age 68 on June 22, 2010 in Long Beach, New York.
-He is survived by his son, Stephen (daughter-in-law Angie), and two grandchildren, Shaila and Andre, of Fullerton, California.
+Tart died at age 68 on June 22, 2010, in Long Beach, New York.